ljpatrick/marxpaint/magic/docs/README.txt

              command-line tool should be used to determine where such data should be placed for the installed version of Tux Paint to find them.
 (See "Installing," below.)

+             Note: If your plugin is installed locally (e.g., in your "~/.tuxpaint/plugins/" directory), rather than globally
+             (system-wide), the "data_directory" value will be different.
+             (e.g., "/home/username/.tuxpaint/plugins/data/").

     Tux Paint System Calls